harish6403223/image-processing/README.md

       this python program is window frames by which we can make any rectangle using r key,circle using c and line using l keys with respect to mouse
 3. tracking.py :-
-      this illustrates how to make controls of dino game with the help of tracking in image processing
+      this illustrates how to make controls of dino game by hesd movement with the help of tracking in image processing